How does it work when LandTrust verifies your identity?

 How it works when LandTrust verifies identity

-When you’re asked to confirm your identity, you’ll need to add either your legal name and address, or a photo of a government ID (driver’s license, passport, or national identity card).
+When you’re asked to confirm your identity, you’ll need to add a photo of a government ID (driver’s license, passport, or national identity card).
 Additionally, you may be asked to take a brand-new photo of yourself.
 This is different from your profile photo, which you may also be asked to provide.

 If you're asked to take a photo of yourself, it needs to match the photo on your ID, and your ID must be valid.
 If your photos don’t match, if you’re under 18, or your ID doesn't appear to be valid, you won't be able to book a listing requiring an ID.
 If you’re under 18, all current reservations will also be canceled.

-- Take a photo of your ID using your phone
+- Take a clear photo of the front of your ID

-- Take a photo using the camera on your computer or mobile device
+- Take a clear photo of your face using the camera on your computer or mobile device

 Completing this process isn’t an endorsement of any host or guest, a guarantee of someone’s identity, or an assurance that interacting with them will be safe.
 Always use your own best judgment.